 Main Page | Risk Factors | Reducing Your Risk | Screening | Symptoms | Diagnosis | Treatment Overview | Chemotherapy | Radiation Therapy | Surgical Procedures | Other Treatments | Lifestyle Changes | Living With Bladder Cancer | Talking to Your Doctor | Resource Guide

 Bladder cancer may not have many symptoms.
-If you experience any of these symptoms do not assume it is due to cancer.
-Most of these symptoms may be caused by other, less serious health conditions such as urinary tract infections.
-If you have any of these symptoms, call your doctor for a diagnosis.
-Early treatment can improve outcomes for both cancer and infections.
+If you experience any symptoms, do not assume it is due to cancer.
+Many symptoms can be caused by other, less serious conditions, such as urinary tract infections.
+However, it is still important to discuss them with your doctor.
+Early detection and treatment improve outcomes for both cancer and other health conditions.

 Blood in the Urine

 The most common symptom of bladder cancer is blood in the urine.
 The urine may appear brown, rust colored, or it may have visible blood clots in it.
 Typically, bloody urine is intermittent, meaning it may appear one day and disappear another.
 This does not mean there is not a problem or that it goes away.
 Anytime blood appears in the urine, even if there is no pain, it should be reported to your doctor.

 Irritation to the bladder can affect how it holds and passes urine.
 Symptoms of irritation include:

 Later stages of cancer may cause:

 Bladder cancer.
 American Cancer Society website.
 Available at: http://www.cancer.org/acs/groups/cid/documents/webcontent/003085-pdf.pdf.
 Accessed June 26, 2015.

 Bladder cancer.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T115106/Bladder-cancer.
 Updated May 6, 2016.
 Accessed October 6, 2016.